clumio-code/Python-Lambdas/Mass-VM-Recovery/README.md

 4. csv
-   - The name of the recovery plan CSV file in the bucket -follow the formatting in the example recovery plan.
+   - The name of the recovery plan CSV file in the bucket
+   - Follow the formatting in the example recovery plan.
 Header line must be maintained.

 ------------------------
 Lambda Permissions